Understanding Your Policy: Examination Provisions

 Examination provisions containing language this specific and this restrictive significantly limit your rights.
 The most significant change in the evolution of the examination provision is the number of obligations upon which your benefits are conditioned.
 This policy language allows disability insurers to use your benefits as leverage to compel your compliance with medical exams, interviews, and a litany of other examinations.

 Review your disability insurance policy, and particularly your examination provisions in the “Claims” section, to determine what your rights, duties, and obligations are under your policy.
-Unfortunately, if your policy requires to participate in examinations, a refusal will likely lead to a denial of benefits.
+Unfortunately, if your disability insurance policy requires to participate in examinations, a refusal will likely lead to a denial of benefits.
 However, you do not have to attend alone.
 No matter how restrictive the language in your disability insurance policy, you always have the right to have an attorney present for any examination or interview.
-If you have any questions about your duties or obligations under your policy, contact an experienced disability insurance attorney.
+If you have any questions about your duties or obligations under your disability insurance policy, contact an experienced disability insurance attorney.